jbrry/multilingual-parsing/README.md

     ./train_multilingual_parser.sh
     ```

-## Predict
+## Predict source-translated files
 1. Use a source model to predict annotations for files translated into source languages.
+The `model_type` argument supplied can be either `monolingual` or `multilingual` and determines whether to use a monolingual or multilingual model accordingly.

     ```bash
-    ./predict_source_treebanks_monolingual.sh
-    ```
-2. Use a multilingual source model to predict annotations for files translated into source languages.
-    ```bash
-    ./predict_source_treebanks_multilingual.sh
+    ./predict_source_treebanks.sh <model_type>
     ```

 ## Projection steps